Featured Karate Instructors

 Valentino relocated to Adelaide, Australia, in 2007, and in the same year established his own style of martial arts (Karate) called Uechi-Go-Ryu.
 This style is a synthesis of the traditional Okinawan / Japanese styles of Uechi Ryu, Goju-Ryu and Shorinji Kempo, and emphasizes the traditional Japanese karate principles of patience, and courtesy, in addition the practical application of kata techniques to bunkai and kumite.

 Dr Greg Story Shihan: 6th Dan Shito-ryu Japan

-Greg Story Sensei has lived most of his adult life in Japan and holds a 5th Dan in Shito-Ryu.
-Sensei Greg achieved 5th Dan in 1986 inside Japan.
-He gained his Ph.D. through study done inside Japan and today is the General Manager of Shinsei Bank in Tokyo.
+Greg Story Sensei has lived most of his adult life in Japan and holds a 6th Dan in Shito-Ryu.
+Greg Shihan achieved 5th Dan in 1986 while living and training inside Japan.
+He gained his Ph.D. through study done inside Japan and has been a consulate general for Australia and Japan and the General Manager of Shinsei Bank in Tokyo.
 He competed annually in Australian and Japanese tournaments very successfully over a 17 year period in the 1970s and 80s.
-And was the Sensei under which Sensei jason Armstrong gained his Shodan.
+Greg Shihan was the Sensei under which Jason Armstrong gained his Shodan.

 Sinn Chew Sensei, 6th dan Queesnalnd, UQ Dojo

 Sensei Sinn commenced his karate journey over 45 years ago.
 He has trained in Shotokan Karate, switching to Goju-Ryu in 1990.
 In 2004, he commenced training in Judo and BJJ

 His devotion to deepen his understanding in GojuRyu is matched only with a long standing commitment to demonstrate the essence of the style, and to bring about the very best in each and every student.
 His teaching style undoubtedly optimises the body, strengthen the mind and encourage the fighting spirit.